 Engage Your Customers with Interactive Digital Media

 ● Delivers real-time collaboration services such as video concierge for rich, live interaction with customers and citizens, in multiple languages.
 Brings together a network architecture that supports mobility, collaboration, and digital media to provide comprehensive services and a scalable platform.

-• The solution allows businesses and agencies to quickly use their existing web content on multiple, interactive form factors, greatly reducing the time and cost to deploy new content and applications.
+● Allows businesses and agencies to quickly use their existing web content on multiple, interactive form factors, greatly reducing the time and cost to deploy new content and applications.

 Figure 1.
-An Interactive Kiosk
+Sample Interactive Kiosk

 Businesses need to improve customer experiences by providing real-time information and giving consumers or passengers access to the information and services they need to complete their journey or purchase goods and services.
 Businesses also need to improve efficiency by providing effective self-service solutions and the ability to efficiently scale crucial resources.
 Businesses must find new sources of revenue generation through advertising, up-selling, or cross-selling.
-Furthermore, businesses need to address major challenges with current interactive digital media deployments - costly content creation, inconsistent experience across different devices, and siloed, nonscalable solutions for different types of digital media, interaction, and collaboration.
+Furthermore, businesses need to address major challenges with current interactive digital media deployments - costly content creation, inconsistent experience across different devices, and siloed, non-scalable solutions for different types of digital media, interaction, and collaboration.

 Meeting Customer Expectations

 Today, companies across a wide range of industries and public agencies are under increasing pressure to improve their consumer experience and increase revenue opportunities, while reducing operational expenses.
 Additionally, with the introduction of customer-sensitive and interactive-media terminals, face-to-face interactions are slowly giving way to face-to-interface interactions.
 Therefore, businesses need to provide valuable services to customers even in the absence of a human medium.

 Effective self-service options are becoming increasingly important across industries, from retail to banking to transportation.
 With self-service options, customers can quickly get the information or services they need, while businesses and agencies get a cost-effective service delivery option.

 Technology is changing the nature of customer engagement across industries and the way we interact with our customers.
 Customers today have increasing options and tools to get information and make buying decisions.
-To engage customers effectively, capture revenue, and maintain customer loyalty, you must provide a compelling experience that includes up-to-date information and relevant services in the way the customer wants to receive them.
+To engage customers effectively, capture revenue, and maintain customer loyalty, businesses must provide a compelling experience that includes up-to-date information and relevant services in the way the customer wants to receive them.

 Retailers, banks, and other business are also increasingly using digital advertising - either at the point of purchase or outside the premises - to achieve increased revenue through cross-selling, up-selling, and customer awareness.
 Digital advertising is also an increasingly important source of revenue for transit operators and other public agencies.

-Challenges and the Cisco Interactive Services Solution
+Challenges and the Cisco Interactive Experience Platform

 New digital media technologies are providing an opportunity for leading businesses and agencies to change the way they communicate, interact, and engage with customers and citizens.
 But there are also major challenges involved in deploying digital media technologies.